It’s Never Too Late for Teachers to Learn How to Code

 ● Code.org -- Are you an elementary school teacher who wants to introduce the fundamental of computer science into the classroom?
 Code.org offers professional development workshops across the U.S. for teachers grades K-5.
 In this workshop, teachers get an intro to computer science and pedagogy, a curriculum guide, strategies for “unplugged” computer science activities, and more.

 ● Amazon Future Engineer -- Amazon teamed up with edhesive to offer sponsorship opportunities and training for schools offering AP Computer Science for the first time, with a special focus on expanding computer science access in lower-income communities.
 Amazon Future Engineer provides teachers with computer science professional development training, course materials, online resources to track progress and assignments, and online support for any content or pedagogical questions.
-No previous computer science experience is required and the program is currently accepting applications.
+No previous computer science experience is required.

 Learn More About CS Through Service+Tech